 Internationally acclaimed opera tenor and actor, pupil of one the greatest tenors of the 20th Century Maestro Carlo Bergonzi.
-He accomplished his studies on scholarships from Trinity College of Music and Guildhall School of Music and Drama in London, UK.
-Telman is also an alumni of British Youth Opera, UK.
+He accomplished his music studies on scholarships from Trinity College of Music and Guildhall School of Music and Drama in London, UK.

 Telman debuted in the role of Rodolfo in La Boheme by Giacomo Puccini at the Royal Albert Hall, London and at the Anghiari festival in 2006, Italy, Tuscany.
-He is a performer of leading roles such as Rodolfo in La Boheme (G. Puccini), Alfredo in La Traviata (G. Verdi), Don Ottavio in Don Giovanni and Tamino in Magic Flute by W.A.
-Mozart, Ruggiero in La Rondine (G. Puccini), Duca in Rigoletto (G. Verdi) and others.
+He is a performer of leading roles such as Rodolfo in La Boheme (G. Puccini), Alfredo in La Traviata (G. Verdi), Tamino in Magic Flute by W.A.
+Mozart, Ruggero in La Rondine (G. Puccini), Duca in Rigoletto (G. Verdi) and others.
 Telman’s voice is versatile and covers a wide range of styles from operas to Latin, crossover and contemporary music.
-He records for movies, sings in opera productions, concerts and recitals, as well as in special media and entertainment projects.
+He records for movies, sings in opera productions, concerts and recitals, participates in special media and entertainment projects.

 “Goose bumps were delivered by the tenor and actor Telman Guzhevsky, with a resonant column of sound which sounded in the film Anna Karenina by Joe Wright and at the Sochi Olympics 2014; he moved the audience and rejoiced their hearts to be granted a long standing ovation.
 The performance of Telman was greatly touching.”
 Tutto Dressage 2015 & Wall Street International